muon-rw/Dynamic-Difficulty/README.md

 ### Player Level Providers

-The mod includes built-in support for player level providers.
-Additional providers can be added via the API or other mods.
-Suggestions for new providers are welcome via GitHub issues!
+Some player level provider support is built-in.
+Additional providers can be added via the API Suggestions for new built-in providers are also welcome - Submit a GitHub issue!

 **Current Providers:**
 - Pufferfish's Skills